j8ck1632/white-box-vs-black-box-kd-llms/maybe/W-B vs B-B KD in CLM.md

 * **Expected Outcome:** A set of tables and plots clearly showing which distillation signal (distill\_type) yields the best performance on which task (SST-2, MMLU, GSM8K).
 * **Why It's Publishable:**
   1. **Resolves Fragmentation:** It provides a direct, "apples-to-apples" comparison of fragmented white-box methods.
-  2. **Modern Architecture:** It uses modern, relevant, and popular models (Llama 3 / TinyLlama) that the community is actively using.
+  2. **Modern Architecture:** It uses modern, relevant, and popular models (Mistral-7B / TinyLlama) that the community is actively using.
   3. **Task-Specific Insights:** The key finding will likely be that "reasoning" (MMLU, GSM8K) *requires* white-box signals, while "NLU" (SST-2) does not.
 This is a novel and actionable insight.
   4. **Statistical Robustness:** By using 7 seeds per experiment (28 trials total), your results will be statistically sound and highly credible, a feature many academic papers lack due to compute constraints.